mitchell-tesch/pytabs/README.md

 ## Installation
-*pyTABS* can be installed through the Python package manager:
+*PyTABS* can be installed through the Python package manager:
 ```
 $ pip install pytabs
 ```